pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

     acmCertificateArn - ACM Certificate ARN that covers the Route 53 Hosted Domain. kmsServiceKeyId - KMS Key Id of KMS Key that will be used to secure secrets.
-Note: AWS user performing update will require access to modify key's IAM policy. licenseKey - Valid license key to host Pulumi Self-Hosted (Contact Sales to obtain).
+Note: AWS user performing update will require access to modify key's IAM policy. licenseKey - Valid license key to host Pulumi Self-Hosted (Contact Sales to obtain). deployOpenSearch - boolean - if enabled, AWS OpenSearch service will be deployed.
+If disabled, OpenSearch will run in a container. openSearchInstanceType - Instance type for AWS OpenSearch service.
+Required if deployOpenSearch is true. openSearchInstanceCount - Instance count for AWS OpenSearch service.
+Required if deployOpenSearch is true.
     ```

     ### Optional Configuration

     ```
     samlEnabled - boolean - if enabled, SAML certificates will be created and SAML SSO will be enabled for the Pulumi Service.
 Note, if user provides their own SAML certificates through samlCertPublicKey and samlCertPrivateKey, those will be respected. samlCertPublicKey - public key to be used for SAML SSO interaction